Catch canine osteoarthritis (OA) at its earliest stages with the innovative OA staging tool.

 A Standardized Approach to Canine OA Diagnosis

-Canine OA often goes unnoticed.
+Too often, canine OA goes unnoticed.
 In its early and mild stages, the signs are so subtle that it’s not always easy to identify that a dog is suffering from canine OA, especially in your clinic.

 At home, dogs are more relaxed and more likely to show subtle changes in behavior that their owners can pick up on.
 It’s important every pet owner knows what to look out for, to help you with early diagnosis and intervention.